Torstar names John Boynton as new CEO

 Torstar Corp., owner of the Toronto Star, has picked John Boynton as its new president and chief executive officer, succeeding David Holland, who retires today.

-Mr. Boynton, 53, is an executive at loyalty marketing company Aimia Inc. Prior to working at Aimia, Mr. Boynton spent 12 years at Rogers Communications Inc., where he was an executive vice-president and chief marketing officer before his departure in 2014.
+Mr. Boynton, 53, is an executive at loyalty marketing company Aimia Inc. Prior to working at Aimia, he spent 12 years at Rogers Communications Inc., where he was an executive vice-president and chief marketing officer before his departure in 2014.

 He takes over the post March 31.